AlexisBogroff/Copilot-Web/README.md

 - Summarization of documents and web pages.
 - Image creation in Designer (formerly Bing Image Creator).
 - Web grounding.
-- Use of plugins and Copilot GPTs.
-- For work: When enabled, commercial data protection is included for eligible - Microsoft Entra ID users

 **What it can do ([source](https://www.microsoft.com/en-us/microsoft-copilot)):**
 - Compose essays, emails, and cover letters